AdobeDocs/experience-platform.en/help/sources/tutorials/ui/delete.md

 # Delete dataflows in the UI

-The [!UICONTROL Sources] workspace provides you with the ability to delete existing batch and streaming dataflows that contain errors or have become obsolete.
+The [!UICONTROL Sources] workspace allows you to delete existing batch and streaming dataflows that contain errors or have become obsolete.

-This tutorial provides steps for deleting dataflows from the [!UICONTROL Sources] workspace.
+This tutorial provides steps for deleting dataflows using the [!UICONTROL Sources] workspace.

 ## Getting started